F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

-    This is a basic template that creates an HTTP Virtual IP and allows you to specify the Virtual IP and a list of server addresses, and a port to use for both the front and back end.
+    This is a basic template that creates an HTTP Virtual IP allowing you to specify the Virtual IP, a list of server addresses, and a port to use for both the front and back end.
 The tenant name and application name are also specified by the user.

 2. Save the file.